 Korean ceramics they were referring to we wanted to contribute to that

-to that tradition and take it further.
+tradition and take it further in our own way

-The small coastal village of Cley-next-the-Sea in Norfolk became our new base.The old village shop in Cley, a beautiful Regency shop with all its original fittings gave us the ideal gallery space for our work and there was also ample room for our various workshops.
+The small coastal village of Cley-next-the-Sea in Norfolk became our new base.The old village shop in Cley, a beautiful Regency shop with all its original fittings gave us the ideal gallery space for our work and there was also room for our various workshops.

-Our set-up and our way of working are unusual in the studio pottery world.
-We share all aspects of pottery making and processing such as glazing, firing and selling.
+Our set-up and our way of working are quite unusual in the studio pottery world.
+We work alongside each other as a studio group sharing all aspects of pottery making and processing such as glazing, firing and selling.
 Our work is the result of continuous exchange and cross influences.
-Hence the decision not to sign our pots individually but sell them under the MADE IN CLEY name.
+Hence the decision not to sign our pots individually but to sell them under the MADE IN CLEY name.

-prints, Gunhild Espelage: pottery, Christiane
+Altmann: pottery, photographs and prints, Gunhild Espelage: pottery, Christiane

 Guenther: pottery, Richard Kelham: pottery, Nadine Leech: pottery.
-Quay Proctor-Mears:
+Quay